Rayrsn/Dank-Memer-Auto-Typer/README.md

 <hr>

 ***NEXT STEP IS ONLY FOR LINUX USERS***
-* For Debian based distros, run `sudo apt install gir1.2-wnck-3.0 gobject PyGObject`.
+* For Debian based distros, run `sudo apt install gir1.2-wnck-3.0`.
 * For Arch based distros, run `sudo pacman -S libwnck3`
 ## Running the script
 1. Open the directory of the script in your preferred terminal.